 The most common institutional insurance solutions are bank owned life insurance (BOLI) and corporate owned life insurance (COLI).
-With these insurance solutions, a business purchases life insurance on a group of highly compensated employees.
+With these insurance solutions, a business purchases life insurance on a group of key employees.

 The long-term policy proceeds can be used to fund various employee benefit programs that a company may not otherwise be able to offer, such as health and welfare benefits, retirement programs and deferred compensation programs.
 With the ability to affordably offer these benefits, companies can attract and retain the talented employees critical to their business success.
 Additionally, as increases in policy cash accumulation values are not subject to current tax, this insurance provides a tax‐efficient means to fund or offset rising employee benefit costs.